Calling All Outstanding Tennessee Teachers!

 Objectives

-- Nurture civic knowledge & engagement.
+- Expand civic knowledge and participation.

-- Provide Professional Development (PD) opportunities.
+- Provide 16 hrs. of content-rich Professional Development (PD).

 - Share educational resources.

-- Listen to teachers.
+- Engage with teachers.

 TN Civics Academy Shared Resources